The Members of Jyoti Limited

 - Raising of valid concerns to the Board and constructive contribution to resolution ofissues at meetings

 - Interpersonal relations with other directors and management

 - Objective evaluation of Board's performance rendering independent unbiased opinion

 - Understanding of the Company and the external environment in which it operates andcontribution to strategic direction

-- Safeguarding interest of whistle-blowers under vigil mechanism and Safeguard ofconfidential information The evaluation involves Self-Evaluation by the Board Member andsubsequently assessment by the Board of Directors.
-A member of the Board will notparticipate in the discussion of his / her evaluation.
+- Safeguarding interest of whistle-blowers under vigil mechanism and safeguard ofconfidential information The evaluation involves Self-Evaluation by the Board Member andsubsequently assessment by the Board of Directors.
+A member of the Board does notparticipate in the discussion of his / her evaluation.

 EXTRACT OF THE ANNUAL RETURN

 The details forming part of the extract of the Annual Return in Form MGT-9 are given inAnnexure C forming part of this Report.

 All related party transactions that were entered into during the Financial Year were onarm's length basis and were in the ordinary course of business.
 There are no materiallysignificant related party transactions made by the Company with the Promoters Directorsand Key Managerial Personnel etc. which may have potential conflict with interest of theCompany at large.